Sienna Miller Wows In A Skimpy Black String Bikini

 — JustJared.com (@JustJared) August 8, 2019

 “It’s very easy to feel exhausted by these schedules and time zones,” Sienna added.
-“I’ve got a yoga teacher who comes to the house—she’s a friend of mine—and there’s Jivamukti, which I go to in London.”
+“I’ve got a yoga teacher who comes to the house — she’s a friend of mine — and there’s Jivamukti, which I go to in London.”

-But the star – who Just Jared recently shared snaps of as she showed off her curves while rocking a skintight black bathing suit while over in France – also admitted that looking as good as she does isn’t all about just working out and eating well, as she told the site that she believes it comes from the inside out.
+But the star — who Just Jared recently shared snaps of as she showed off her curves while rocking a skin-tight black bathing suit while over in France — also admitted that looking as good as she does isn’t all about just working out and eating well, as she told the site that she believes it comes from the inside out.

 “I really genuinely believe that you can do all the healthy eating and all the exercise in the world, but that people look their best when they are content in some way,” Miller admitted in the 2016 interview.